zzyrd/rag-chatbot-backend-service/README.md

 ## Future Improvements
-- Implement user authentication and authorization such as `JWT token` and add Authroization middleware to check `Bearer TOKEN` on each request.
+- Implement user authentication and authorization such as `JWT token` and add Authorization middleware to check `Bearer TOKEN` on each request.
 - Add `/health` endpoint to periodically check if API service is available.
 - Extend logger module to have options to store logs in `.log` files or stream to third party storage for log aggregation and analytics such as `AWS cloutwatch` and `Elasticsearch`
 - Improve API performance: Add `asych await` approach on `/ocr` and `/extract` endpoints to avoid waiting time for concurrent requests.